Annotation Interface Insert

 annotated method is called, and if the databases uses ACID (atomic, consistent, isolated, durable) transactions,

-then the annotated method must raise EntityExistsException
+then the annotated method must raise EntityExistsException.

 If the database follows the BASE model, or uses an append model to write data, this exception is not thrown.

-are mutually-exclusive.
+@Save are mutually-exclusive.
 A given method of a repository interface may have at most one @Find

 annotation, lifecycle annotation, or query annotation.